Gemini Man (film): Filming

 Principal production commenced on February 27, 2018, in Glennville, Georgia, and included locations in Cartagena, Colombia.
 Filming continued in May 2018 at Széchenyi Thermal Bath in Budapest, Hungary.
 Like Lee's previous film Billy Lynn's Long Halftime Walk, the film was shot digitally at an extra-high frame rate of 120 frames per second (fps), modified for 3D, this time on modified ARRI Alexa cameras mounted on STEREOTEC 3D Rigs.

 Visual effects

 The visual effects are provided by Weta Digital and supervised by Bill Westenhofer and Guy Williams, with support from Park Road Post, Universal Production Partners (UPP), Scanline VFX, Legend3D, Inc., The Third Floor, Inc., East Side Effects, Clear Angle Studios and Stereo D.

 Release

 Gemini Man was released in the United States on October 11, 2019, by Paramount Pictures.
 It was originally scheduled to be released on October 4, but Paramount pushed the film back for release a week later.
 It premiered at the Zurich Film Festival on October 1, 2019.
 It was released in 120 fps HFR (High frame rate) on select screens.

 Home media

 Gemini Man was released on 4K Ultra HD Blu-ray, Blu-ray and DVD on January 14, 2020.
-The film used 60 fps presentation in Dolby Vision.
+The 4K Blu-ray used 60 fps presentation in Dolby Vision.